 Students choosing to major in Management and Administration may elect to also pursue a concentration in the area of Human Resource Management.
 The student must apply 12 hours of the specified electives within the Management and Administration curriculum toward the courses listed below.
-Students must also earn a 2.0 or higher cumulative GPA for the 12 hours comprising the concentration.
+Students must also earn a minimum grade of C or better for the 12 hours comprising the concentration.
 Students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.